leepa/aws-simple-iconification-service/README.md

+> [!NOTE]
+> This Extension is no longer needed!
+AWS now includes icons for services directly.
+So,
+> rather than upgrade this to Manifest v3 - I'm going to archive it.

 # Simple Iconification Service

 **NOT AN AMAZON OR AWS PRODUCT OR SERVICE AND NOT AFFILIATED WITH MY EMPLOYER IN ANY WAY**